Payload Format

 Battery

-Message type T = 0x02 and length L = 0x04.
+Message type T = 0x02 and length L = 0x05.

-Byte | Size | Description | Format |
+| Byte | Size | Description | Format |

-0 | 1 | Message length (0x04) | Byte |
+| 0 | 1 | Message length (0x05) | uint8 |

-1 | 1 | Message type (0x02) | Byte |
+| 1 | 1 | Message type (0x02) | uint8 |

-2 | 4 | Accu uAh | Word 32 bit |
+| 2-5 | 4 | Accu uAh | uint32 |

 Example

-Payload 05:02:00:00:00:55 is reporing accumulated energy consumption to be 85 uAh
+Payload 05:02:00:00:00:55 reports accumulated energy consumption of 85 uAh

 CurrentScene

 The CurrentScene message type is used to get information about the current scene.
+It is included in every regular status message and is also sent in response to a Get Current Scene downlink.

 Message type T = 0x04 and length L = 0x02.

-Byte | Size | Description | Format |
+| Byte | Size | Description | Format |

-0 | 1 | Message length (0x02) | Byte |
+| 0 | 1 | Message length (0x02) | uint8 |

-1 | 1 | Message type (0x04) | Byte |
+| 1 | 1 | Message type (0x04) | uint8 |

-2 | 1 | Current Scene | Byte |
+| 2 | 1 | Current Scene | uint8 |

 Example

-Payload 02:04:07 is reporting current scene to be set to 7
+Payload 02:04:07 reports current scene 7

 BatteryVoltage